 Section 5 – Judicial Operating Budget

-One percent (2%) of the ASG Budget shall be apportioned to serve as the Judicial Operating Budget.
+Two percent percent (2%) of the ASG Budget shall be apportioned to serve as the Judicial Operating Budget.

 This percentage shall be apportioned from the ASG Budget prior to the allocation of the ASG Executive Operating Budget, ASG Senate Operating Budget, and ASG Allocations Budget.

 The Judicial Operating Budget of the ASG shall be administered by the ASGJ Chief Justice.
-All expenditures from the Judicial Operating Budget must be approved by the ASG Executive Committee and the ASG Advisor.
+All expenditures from the Judicial Operating Budget must be approved by the ASG Executive Council and the ASG Advisor.

 The ASG Judicial Operating Budget shall be used to fund the following: